RTEMS/rtems-docs/user/hosts/macos.rst

 packages to make the RSB pass the ``sb-check``.
 These are CVS and XZ.
 You can get these tools from a packaging tool for MacOS such as *MacPorts* or *HomeBrew*.

-I do not use 3rd party packaging on MacOS and prefer to build the packages from source using a prefix of ``/usr/local``.
-There are good 3rd party packages around however they sometimes bring in extra dependence and that complicates my build environment and I want to know the minimal requirements when building tools.
+I do not use third-party packaging on MacOS and prefer to build the packages from source using a prefix of ``/usr/local``.
+There are good third-party packages around however they sometimes bring in extra dependence and that complicates my build environment and I want to know the minimal requirements when building tools.
 The following are required: